How to Buy a House Before You Sell Yours (Without the Hassle!)

 Selling first has its own risks

 Since you can’t pry open your roof and extract that equity with a crowbar, it can be hard to get the money you need when you need it, let alone time everything right.
-Some people to sell their place first and hope they can find a new house quickly thereafter — but that, too, can feel risky, especially in a market like today where there aren’t many houses for sale.
+Some people choose to sell their place first and hope they can find a new house quickly thereafter — but that, too, can feel risky, especially in a market like today where there aren’t many houses for sale.

 Can you buy a house without selling yours first?